Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

    MotoSuiveur system fault state

-After MotoSuiveur system enters a fault state, an operator response is required to identify the reason for the fault.
+After MotoSuiveur system enters a fault state, an operator (authorized personel) response is required to identify the reason for the fault.
 Once the cause of the failure has been identified and resolved, a :doc:`Reset <../../operation/regular/system-reset>` of the MotoSuiveur system is required.
 After a successful self-test following a reset of MS system, it enters in following mode.